Chromebook shipments set to grow in the second half of 2013

 HP and Lenovo are both expected to increase Chromebook sales in the second half of 2013, and Acer will triple its orders for Chromebooks, with Samsung preparing to sell four times as much Chromebooks.

 While many analysts discounted Chrome OS and labelled it too limited, the platform has defied the shrinking of the PC market to continue to grow exponentially.
-Just last week, a report stated that Chromebooks comprised about 25% of sub-$ 300 PC sales, which for a very young operating system, is brilliant.
+Just last week, a report stated that Chromebooks comprised about 25%

 The success of Chrome OS has caused other OEMs like Lenovo and HP, who were not originally interested in Chromebooks, to join the platform.
 With other manufacturers like ASUS considering joining the budding platform, it can only get better for Chrome OS fans.